ZeroOrI/UpdatingWiki/readme.md

 **After Mashima finisged explanation the group of four are then told to leave but Yukimura suggests staying and having a chat as they're now in the same group for the exam.
 Karuizawa ignores his words and starts walking away while calling Hirata.** [19](#19changes)

-**When special exam started Karuizawa and Ibuki both sat a little further away, as if isolating themselves, both of them didn't tried to confront each-other. ** [20](#20change)
+**When special exam started Karuizawa and Ibuki both sat a little further away, as if isolating themselves, both of them didn't tried to confront each-other after underwear accident on island.** [20](#20change)

+**Karuizawa didn’t understand, but with just one simple question, a hierarchy formed within the group, and she was on top.** [21](#21change)
+**Even if Kei at start agreed on coorperation and on outcome number 1, but after suggestion from Machida that they doesn't have to discuss anything, she suddenly changed her opinion saying that she wanted to end this exam as soon as possible.** [22](#22change)
-Kei was seen not taking part in the group discussions to expose the traitor, but she was often seen flirting with the handsome Machida from the A-Class, which eventually pissed off Manabe and her C class friends.
+~~Kei was seen not taking part in the group discussions to expose the traitor, but she was often seen flirting with the handsome Machida from the A-Class, which eventually pissed off Manabe and her C class friends.
 Machida seems to taken interest in Kei due to her cuteness and he had shown a protective behavior toward Kei.
 Manabe and her friends then brought up the topic of how Kei shoved one of her friends, Rika, and asked for her apology.
-Kei then feigned ignorance and kept using Machida as a shield, which further pissed Manabe off.
+Kei then feigned ignorance and kept using Machida as a shield, which further pissed Manabe off.~~ [23](#23change)
+**After discussion can't be continued  Manabe from Class C calls out to Karuizawa, asking about her encounter with Rika Morifuji, another Class C student.
+Manabe claims that Karuizawa has pushed Rika out of the line at a cafe, then asks Karuizawa to go and apologise to Rika.
+Karuizawa denies and claims she doesn't know anything, but retorts when Manabe tries to take a picture of her to confirm with Rika.
+During their confrontation Ibuki expresses his displeasure about actions of Manabe.
+As Manabe becomes more suspicious, Karuizawa turns to Machida for help, who tells Manabe to stop forcibly taking photos of Karuizawa and that it would be better to talk with Rika to confirm the story.
+Manabe eventually withdraws.** [24](#24change)

+**Situation gets worse when after meeting is over exhausted Kei accidentely steps on Manabe's foot.
+Even when Kei appologized, Manabe didn't accept it and only shouted at her.** [25](#25change)

 After one of their group meetings, Kiyotaka and Teruhiko saw Kei getting dragged into the emergency stairs and getting confronted by Manabe and others.
 Manabe was still confronting Kei about the incident that happened to Rika, but Kei was being stubborn and neglected the fact that she pushed Rika.
 As the argument got heated up, Manabe and others lost their patience and started making physical contact with Kei.
 Though they began by shoving her shoulder, even this caused Kei to show strange symptoms for her, breathing raggedly and curling into a fetal position.
 Manabe and her friends then proceeded to grab Kei's hair and forcefully pulled Kei up, and saying that they wanted to hit Kei's face.
 This act of physical bullying really caused Kei to lose her previous arrogance and attitude, causing her to begin to shake and tear up to the point where the previous Karuizawa Kei seemed nothing more than a façade.
 Before the situation could turn even worse, ~~Teruhiko~~**Yukimura**, who couldn’t bear to watch it anymore, came to interrupt them.
 The situation did not get better until Kiyotaka said that he saw a teacher and said it was better for them to leave.
 Manabe and others left, and Kei recovered.
 She then brushed off ~~Teruhiko~~ **Yukimura**, who showed concerns, and told him and Kiyotaka not to let anyone know about this.